Leehyowon/CURLY-FORTNIGHT/README.md

 Therefore we decided to make our own official website, that is in good hands!

 ## INFORMATION
-CURLY-FORTNIGHT is just a wevsite.
+CURLY-FORTNIGHT is just a website.
 So you don't need something to install.
 You just need internet connected.

 * Contributors
  * Hyein Nam, 2016001234